ihebkilani/JWT-Authentication-with-Angular-and-Django/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-Implement the JWT authentication model using Angular 10 for the frontend and Django 2 for the backend.
+Implementation of the JWT authentication model using Angular 10 for the frontend and Django 2 for the backend.

 ## Stack
 * Angular (10.1.0)